narck/fotm/README.md

 $ mvn clean package
 $ java -jar target/dependency/jetty-runner.jar <--port {number}> target/<war package>.war
 ```

-By default, the app runs at port 8080, so use localhost:8080.
+After jetty-runner is launched, open your browser at localhost:8080.
 By specifying --port before the .war package, you can run it at any available port.
 Maven Jetty plugin is also included, so you can use mvn jetty:run as well.

 If you need to test the app, you can register an app @ https://dev.twitter.com/

-TO-DO: